 Mictlantecuhtli was usually portrayed as a skeleton or covered in bones.
 We believed that a very skinny man with undead face should look a little more grotesque and frightful.

-For the Headdress we created a composition with owl feathers, ornamented by an animal skulls on front and four other human skulls.
-These skulls support a structure almost architectural, with aztec/mayan decoration.
+For the Headdress we created a composition with owl feathers, ornamented by animal skulls on front and four human skulls.
+These skulls support this almost architectural structure, with aztec/mayan decoration.

 There are snakes coming from the central skull, replacing the horns and associated with Quetzalcoatland – he was the Mictlāntēcutli’s Nemesis.

-These snakes are headless and stuck on the skull, portraying the the tricks and difficult tasks that Mictlantecuhtli set to Quetzalcoatl.
+These snakes are headless and look stuck on the skull, portraying the tricks and difficult tasks that Mictlantecuhtli set to Quetzalcoatl.

-In the chest piece we can count the main nine levels of the underworld- his domain- just like the myth described.
+In the chest piece we can count the main nine levels of the underworld- his domain- just like in the myth.

 At his forehead we see the symbol of Pluto/Hades – god of the underworld in classical mythology.

 He has lots of stuff in common with this guy (and it’s probably the same entity).